What are Employee Relations?

 It should go without saying: Treating your team as a set of faceless numbers is a terrible idea.
 How would you feel working for an emotionless taskmaster who places no value on your creativity or individuality?

 We recently took a look at the various different types of company cultures.
-Toxic company culture is one that prioritises profit above all.
+Toxic company culture is one that prioritizes profit above all.
 The workforce is simply a means to an end, and every member of the team is expendable.
 What really matters is the bottom line.
-This sort of thinking can result in low motivation, poor productivity, a high staff turnover, and terrible relationships between staff and management.
+This sort of thinking can result in low motivation, poor productivity, high staff turnover, and terrible relationships between staff and management.

 Good employee relations mean that everyone works together to achieve a shared goal.
 The result is a genuinely motivated team, increased productivity, and reduced absenteeism.
-When you place a value on employee relations, you’ll find it much easier to attract and retain the brilliant talent your business needs to thrive.
+When you place value on employee relations, you’ll find it much easier to attract and retain the brilliant talent your business needs to thrive.